nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 ## Troubleshooting

-If a `SnippetsFilter` is defined in a Route resource and contains a Snippet which includes an invalid NGINX configuration, NGINX will continue to operate with the last valid configuration and an event with the error will be outputted.
+If a `SnippetsFilter` is defined in a Route and contains a Snippet which includes an invalid NGINX configuration, NGINX will continue to operate with the last valid configuration and an event with the error will be outputted.
 No new configuration will be applied until the invalid Snippet is fixed.

 An example of an error from the NGINX Gateway Fabric `nginx-gateway` container logs: